zendbit/katalis/README.md

 |Filename|Description|
 |httpStaticFile|handle static file request from client|

-Static file must be placed is in *static* folder, but we can also changes default static folder from configuration
+Static file must be placed is in *static* folder, but we can also changes default static folder from configuration (For more information about configuration see configuration section).

+### 3.2.4 OnReply pipelines

 ## 4. Katalis DSL (Domain Specific Language)

 ## 5. Configuration